 When comparing Do It (Tomorrow) vs Dynalist, the Slant community recommends Dynalist for most people.
-In the question“What are the best cross-platform to do list apps?”
-Dynalist is ranked 31st while Do It (Tomorrow) is ranked 54th.
+In the question“What are the best cross-platform task apps?”
+Dynalist is ranked 34th while Do It (Tomorrow) is ranked 64th.

 Ranked in these QuestionsQuestion Ranking

 Pro Free and without ads

 Do It (Tomorrow) is available as a free app on the web, on iOS and on Android – none of which have ads.

 Do It (Tomorrow) simulates the feeling of writing your to-do list on an actual by hand.
 You can switch the font style back to the system default font if desired.

 Unlike other to-do list apps that allow users to schedule tasks far into the future, Do It (Tomorrow) allows tasks to be scheduled for today and tomorrow only.
 This ensures users stay focused on things that need to get done in the short term.

 Do It (Tomorrow) shows only the list of to-do items for today and tomorrow.
 No labels, tags, or other categories are needed.